openstack/charm-guide/doc/source/admin/networking/ovn/queries.rst

 .. code-block:: none

-   juju run --unit ovn-central/0 'ovn-nbctl show' juju run --unit ovn-central/2 'ovn-sbctl show' juju run --unit ovn-central/2 'ovn-sbctl lflow-list'
+   juju exec --unit ovn-central/0 'ovn-nbctl show' juju exec --unit ovn-central/2 'ovn-sbctl show' juju exec --unit ovn-central/2 'ovn-sbctl lflow-list'

 As an alternative you may provide the administrative client tools with command-line arguments for path to certificates and IP address of servers so